-Assumption \ref{ass:est_var} requires that the scale estimators respect the uniform bounds of Assumption \ref{ass:bdd_var}, that the number of policies of each type is proportional to the total number of policies $J$, that the eigenvalues of the normalized sample estimate variances are uniformly bounded, and that the location and scale estimators perform well.
+Assumption \ref{ass:est_var} requires that the location and scale are uniformly bounded and live in a class with controlled metric entropy, that the eigenvalues of the normalized sample estimate variances are uniformly bounded, and that the location and scale estimators perform well.
 Assumption \ref{ass:good_approx} requires that the prior estimate is an approximate maximizer of the log-likelihood of the residualized data $\widehat{Z}_j$.
 These are regularity assumptions that are similar to those used in the literature, with Assumption \ref{ass:est_var} similar to assumptions in \cite{chen2022empirical} and Assumption \ref{ass:good_approx} satisfied by the NPMLE estimator proposed by \cite{soloff2024multivariate} with appropriate choice of discretization rate\footnote{See Proposition 6 and Section 4.1.1 of \cite{soloff2024multivariate} for a discussion of how to choose the discretization rate for the support of an approximate NPMLE so that statistical requirements like Assumption \ref{ass:good_approx} are satisfied.}.
 In the statement of the theorem I will assume, among other things, that $J \geq 7$, which is sufficient for $\kappa_J$ to be positive.
-Note that the number of policy types $T$ is taken to be fixed as the number of policies $J$ grows.